 Membership categories start with individual, student and retired memberships for academics, researchers or those who have a general interest in constructed wetlands at an individual level.

 The CWA also has corporate membership categories for businesses, charities, non profit-making organisations (NPO), academic institutions and the public sector (e.g. regulators).
 These memberships are divided into those with a turnover above £10M and those with a turnover below £10M.

 Members pay an annual membership fee.
 The level of fee will be approved by Members at the Annual General Meeting upon a recommendation from the CWA committee.
 (The CWA committee will have discretion to levy reduced rates in special cases).
 See below for a full list of benefits and associated subscription fees.
-Details can also be found in the Membership Information Pack.

 Benefits and Fees

 |Membership categories and benefits||Individual||Student||Retired||Corporate, Charities, NPO and Public Sector|